 What to Write

 Brevity is the soul of wit, and it’s also going to make writing in a bunch of cards a lot easier!
 Keep it simple.
-Thank the donor for their support in 2022, and name a few key things you accomplished in 2023 that wouldn’t have been possible without their support.
-Then, include a line that asks them to help you out again in 2024, with short instructions about how to donate.
+Thank the donor for their support last year, and name a few key things you accomplished in the past year that wouldn’t have been possible without their support.
+Then, include a line that asks them to help you out again in the new year, with short instructions about how to donate.
 (Such as your website, your Mightycause profile, etc.)

 Start this process sooner rather than later!
 The postal service usually experiences delays in December due to volume and this year these delays have seen an increase.
 Make sure you give yourself plenty of time to utilize this approach.